The drive-bys keep talking about Obama going to my hometown of Cape Girardeau, Missouri.

 Hello.

-Hey, I I wanted to really kind of talk about what I think is the ultimate white guilt is being a black man, I just kind of don't see where people are really talking about where uh I think Obama is just how much he's hurt racism in this country.
+And being a black man, I just kind of don't see where people are really talking about where I think Obama is just how much he's hurt racism in this country.

-Uh I I think if you take someone who's uh whoever he went to school, Princeton Ivy League guy and has to go to a church to get a street cred.
+I think if you take someone who's wherever he went to school, Princeton, Ivy League guy, and has to go to a church to get a street bread.

 I mean, to me, what's that saying to our young people?

-Uh here a guy wants to be, quote, the second black president of the United States, and he's an educated guy, and he's got to go lower himself.
+Here, a guy wants to be quote the second black president of the United States, and here he's an educated guy, and he's got to go lower himself.

-And I just think that it just does whatever everything of liberalism to lead the black community uh really is just lowered our life expectations.
+And I just think that it just does whatever everything of liberalism to at least the black community really has just lowered our life expectations.

-That's what I tell my kids all all the time.
+That's what I tell my kids all the time.

 It just lowers our expectations.

-I mean, we take a small percentage of the population, but have a much higher percentage of abortion.
+I mean, we take a small percentage of the population, but have a much higher percentage of abortions.

 I guess one black man killing another black man.

-Wait, wait, wait, I'm uh what is Obama have to do with all this, though.
+What does Obama have to do with all this, though?

-You know, and for him to say this is the norm, it's it's it isn't.
+You know, and for him to say this is the norm, it isn't.

 It isn't.